chukwunonsoprosper/Xmator/readme.md

 # Xmator – Smart Twitter Unfollow Automation

-Xmator is an open-source Chrome extension that automatically unfollows Twitter users whose bio isn’t tech-related.
-It scans profiles, detects non-tech accounts, and removes them—helping you maintain a tech-focused network.
+Xmator is an open-source Chrome extension that automatically unfollows Twitter users whose bio doesn’t match your specified keywords.
+It scans profiles, detects non-relevant accounts, and removes them—helping you maintain a focused network.

 ## 🚀 Features

-✅ Scans Twitter bios for tech-related keywords
+✅ Scans Twitter bios for specified keywords
-✅ Automatically unfollows non-tech accounts
+✅ Automatically unfollows non-relevant accounts
 ✅ Keeps your Twitter feed clean and relevant
 ✅ Runs directly in your browser as a Chrome extension
 ✅ Open-source and fully customizable